Natsu Sakaguchi: Career

 After spending four seasons with Team Mach, Sakaguchi switched to JLOC for 2021, partnering Kosuke Matsuura.
 Sakaguchi's best result of the season came at Sugo, where he finished fourth in what was his only points scoring result of the season.
+During 2021, Sakaguchi also won the Fuji 24 Hours overall.
 Sakaguchi remained with JLOC and Matsuura for the 2022 season.
 Having finished in the points three times in the first part of the season, Sakaguchi scored a podium at Motegi, finishing runner-up in the season-finale.
 In early 2023, JLOC retained both Sakaguchi and Matsuura for that year's Super GT season.
 At the fifth round of the season at Suzuka, Sakaguchi took his fourth career podium by taking second place behind Team UpGarage.

 For the third consecutive season, JLOC retained the Sakaguchi-Matsuura pairing for their number 87 car.
 Having qualified second for the Fuji 350km race, Sakaguchi finished sixth in his last race with the Huracan Evo before switching to the Evo2 from the fifth round onwards.
 With the Evo2, Sakaguchi finished fourth in the penultimate round of the season at Motegi and ended the season 11th in the standings.
 Ahead of the 2025 season, it was announced that Sakaguchi would remain with JLOC and Matsuura as they would drive the Huracan Evo2 for the full season.
+In his first full season with the Huracan Evo2, Sakaguchi scored a best result of seventh at Okayama as he ended the year 20th in points.

+Sakaguchi remained with JLOC for the following year, as he became the team's reserve driver.